‘Tomorrow’s No Concern’ for Dee Snider on New Album’s Debut Single

 "'Tomorrow's No Concern' is the perfect first single off of my new album For the Love of Metal.
 Lyrically it's about me living for today, not in the past.
 So many people waste their lives away remembering the 'glory days,'" Snider assesses.
 "While I am proud of all that I've done, I'm more interested and excited about what is happening now.
 In the song I urge the listener to do the same; live in the moment and don't let the past - good, bad or indifferent - or what might or might not happen in the future ever slow you down!"

 For the Love of Metal is set for a July 27 release through Napalm Records and pre-orders for the album can be placed at the label's webstore.
-The album contributions former Killswitch Engage and current Light the Torch singer Howard Jones, Lamb of God guitarist Mark Morton, Arch Enemy vocalist Alissa White-Gluz, Toxic Holocaust's vocalist, guitarist and bassist Joel Grind and drummer Nick Bellmore and Kingdom of Sorrow guitarist and bassist Charlie Bellmore.
+The album contributions appearances from former Killswitch Engage and current Light the Torch singer Howard Jones, Lamb of God guitarist Mark Morton, Arch Enemy vocalist Alissa White-Gluz, Toxic Holocaust's vocalist, guitarist and bassist Joel Grind and drummer Nick Bellmore and Kingdom of Sorrow guitarist and bassist Charlie Bellmore.

 2018's Best Metal Albums...
 So Far